oneilstokeseqrm/graphrag-toolkit-1.0/docs/lexical-graph/configuration.md

 #### Caching Amazon Bedrock LLM responses

 If you're using Amazon Bedrock, you can use the local filesystem to cache and reuse LLM responses.
-Set `GraphRAGoOnfig.enable_cache` to `True`.
+Set `GraphRAGConfig.enable_cache` to `True`.
 LLM responses will then be saved in clear text to a `cache` directory.
 Subsequent invocations of the same model with the exact same prompt will return the cached response.

+Note that streaming responses from the query engine are _not_ cached.

 The `cache` directory can grow very large, particularly if you are caching extraction responses for a very large ingest.
 The lexical-graph will not manage the size of this directory or delete old entries.
 If you enable the cache, ensure you clear or prune the cache directory regularly.